440 W. Kelly Avenue

 April 9: Housing Supply Board meeting to review projects.
 4pm at 320 S. King Street.
 Open to the public.

 May 6: Town Council and Board of County Commissioners will award the project at the Joint Information Meeting.
-3pm at Town Hall.
+1:30pm at Town Hall.
+This item is last on the agenda.

 Please find the Request for Proposals to develop deed restricted housing at 440 West Kelly Avenue, below.
 All responses are due by 4:00 PM on April 5th.
 An information session will be held on February 19th at 1:00 PM at 320 S. King Street.
 Questions will be accepted until March 22, 2019 and answers will be posted on a rolling basis on this website.